IPv4 : Different Classes and Address

 ICANN is responsible for assigning IP Addresses.

-In 1981, according to most-significant octet, IPv4 addresses are defined in five different classes.
+In 1981, according to the most significant octet, IPv4 addresses were defined in five different classes.
 These classes are A, B, C, D, and E.

 IPv4 Different Classes

-Although, in IPv4 we have 4,294,967,296 unique addresses.
-But, some of these addresses are not used for communication purpose.
+However, in IPv4 we have 4,294,967,296 unique addresses.
+However, some of these addresses are not used for communication purposes.
 Also, one complete octet from Classes A, B, and C is used for Private IP addresses.
 Know more about Public and Private IP addresses.
-Below is the table which categories different address in different network classes.
+Below is the table which categorizes different addresses in different network classes.

 S.NoNetwork ClassTheoretical